franciskershaw/festiviews/README.md

 | Forum                      | 2          | 1
 | **Total**                  | **37**     | **44**

-From this helpful bit of research, I concluded that overall the opportunities on offer were mostly viable when cosidered against their relative importance to the success of the project.
-However, it was clear at this stage that the following opportunities should not be pursued for this iteration of the project, as a result of the combination of their poor viablity when considered against their importance to my user stories:
+From this helpful bit of research, I concluded that overall the opportunities on offer were mostly viable when considered against their relative importance to the success of the project.
+However, it was clear at this stage that the following opportunities should not be pursued for this iteration of the project, as a result of the combination of their poor viability when considered against their importance to my user stories:

 * Implementation of a regular blog post.
 * Customised shopping list for an upcoming festival.